 The GIF file format

-) so it is worthwhile to know a bit about the format.
+GIF is a file format that is meant for use on the internet.
+It should not really be used for prepress.
+Unfortunately, GIF images keep popping up in pages made by amateurs so it is worthwhile to know a bit about the format.
 You can also use this description to explain to people why GIF is not suited for prepress use.

 General information

 GIF is the abbreviation of Graphics Interchange Format.
 It was originally developed by CompuServe (an on-line service that was pretty successful in the early nineties).
-The format includes some key features which makes it a unique and valuable format for the internet.
+The format includes some key features which make it a unique and valuable format for the internet.
 These features include file compression, transparency, interlacing and storage of multiple images within a single file which allows for a primitive form of animation.

 There are two versions of the GIF format; versions 87a and 89a.
 These versions were released in 1987 and 1989 respectively.